 You’ll want to add your sweetener while the mixture is still hot.
-I usually stir in around a cup for every gallon.
+I usually stir in around a cup of sugar for every gallon.
 This will produce a sweet, but not quite southern sweet tea.
+You can also use this Vanilla Syrup for a subtle vanilla flavor.
 The joy of making the tea yourself is, of course, being able to make it as sweet and as strong as you want, so experiment until you find what’s best for you.

 - 1 gallon tap water

 - 1 cup packed torn fresh spearmint leaves